Find services by subject

-There are many different types of care homes, ranging from homes which provide specialist nursing or dementia care to others which simply offer a safe and comfortable new home for people who may need a little assistance with daily living activities.
-Deciding to move into a care home is a major decision and it may mean paying a considerable amount of money for your accommodation and care needs.
+There are many different types of care homes, ranging from homes which provide specialist nursing or dementia care to others that provide 24 hour support for people who need assistance with daily living activities.

 Before deciding to move to a care home, you should think about other options including home care or other help to live independently in your own home, for example assistive technology.
 There are also other alternatives to care homes, such as warden controlled sheltered accommodation and extra care housing schemes, which may be more suitable.

 The right care home will depend on the level of care and support you need.
 The care home will work with the person entering their care home to undertake a full care and support assessment, often with input from family or friends, social workers, care managers or GP’s.